 Gulen and Erdogan — both Islamists — were once allies against Turkey’s staunchly secular state.
 As early as the 1970s, Gulen, a charismatic preacher, had begun urging followers to infiltrate government institutions to change the state from within.

-When Erdogan came to power in 2003, he found Gulen’s network useful as he rid the Turkish bureaucracy of its military and secular holdovers.
+came to power in 2003, he found Gulen’s network useful as he rid the Turkish bureaucracy of its military and secular holdovers.
 But the relationship soon soured, and Erdogan charged Gulenists with establishing a “parallel state.”

 Today, the scope of the purge against alleged Gulenists and others is such that even government supporters — or those who at least opposed the putsch — have also been accused of ties to the plot.